 Somewhat miraculously, he managed to recover before the 2005 Russian Nationals, skating a flawless free program to easily finish second.
 Afterward, he ranked a very respectable 5th at his first European Championship in two years, thus guaranteeing himself a spot at the 2006 Olympics.
 Ilia speaks very humbly about his comeback:

 “I think I ended up at the Olympics by chance.
 No one was expecting me to make it there, not even I – in fact, back in September 2005, I didn’t even think that I would ever be able to restore the quadruple jumps and be competitive again.
 I only managed to start recovering in November 2005 and show any skating worthy of Olympic level in December.
 It turned out that the confidence and excitement of my younger rivals backfired against them, and therefore I easily guaranteed myself the second Olympic spot.”

-His once complex, exciting performances, rich in transitions that could have been valued highly under the code of points, were now watered down to minimum choreography and lacking fire, presumably to help build consistency during the difficult transition period.
-The prolonged absence had additionally dropped his reputation significantly in the judges’ eyes since now even clean performances yielded low presentation scores.
+His once complex, exciting performances, rich in transitions that could have been well rewarded under the code of points, were now watered down to minimum choreography and completely lacking fire, presumably to help build consistency during the difficult transition period.
+The prolonged absence had additionally significantly dropped his reputation in the judges’ eyes since now even clean performances yielded low presentation scores.